Nick Whitworth: Texas State

 From 2019 to 2021, Whitworth was the special teams coordinator at Texas State.
 During his time at Texas State, Whitworth led a resurgence in special teams play as the Bobcats led the Sun Belt Conference in punt returns and kickoff coverage during the 2020 season.
 During that season, Whitworth mentored senior Jeremiah Haydel, who became the Bobcats' first FBS First-Team All-American return specialist.
 Haydel ranked third nationally in combined kick return yardage and was one of only two FBS players to return a kickoff and punt for touchdowns in his first season as a returner.

 The Bobcat offense was also stellar in 2020, increase its rushing output by nearly 65 percent from the previous season and averaged 369.7 yards of total offense and 27.7 points per game.

 Washington State

 In January 2022, Whitworth was hired as the new special teams coordinator and tight ends coach at Washington State by new head coach Jake Dickert.
 He is the first tight ends coach in over a decade, as the Cougars had long been an Air raid offense under Mike Leach and Nick Rolovich.

+Wake Forest

+Following the 2024 season, Dickert was hired as the new head coach at Wake Forest.
+Soon after, Whitworth joined the staff as the special teams coordinator.